-Firstly, this intro doesn’t count, we’re not that brave!
-We’ll let you know when our word count begins.
+Firstly, this intro doesn’t count, I’m not that brave!
+I’ll let you know when our word count begins.

 And if you want to see if we actually kept ourselves in check then feel free to copy and paste the follow text in to word counter.

 Split your composition into a frame.
 See it as 9 areas using 2 horizontal and vertical lines.
 Place different elements into each row or column.
 Important subjects sit on the cross points.

 Use strong visual lines to force the attention of your audience through your image or towards a subject.
 Compositional lines can be straight or curved.
 Consecutive lines can increase the impact.

 When using negative space in compositional photography place, a small sub-subject in the void opposite to your main subject.
 This should be an item/feature that adds more backstory to the image.

 Based on the mathematics of Fibonacci, the Golden Spiral or Golden Ratio is an uncommon photography composition.
 Based on the ratio 1:1.618 it is a complexed series of areas larger than the one before.
 It creates a through line which charts a perfect yet invisible compositional curve.

 By using water, glass, mirrors and highly polished surfaces, reflections offer a double view on a single subject.
 Used most commonly in portraits and street photography, reflections offer an abstract approach by having one inverted view.